 Nurse anesthetists administer anesthesia to patients and monitor their vital signs during procedures.
 They are also responsible for overseeing patient recovery.

-Clinical nurse specialists (CNSs) can be certified in a variety of clinical specialties.
-They are distinct from nurse practitioners in that in addition to focusing on clinical practice, they also take on roles related to education, research, and consulting.
-In this leadership capacity, CNSs work to mentor and advocate for both nurses and patients.
+A Clinical nurse specialist (CNS) can become certified in various clinical specialties.
+They are distinct from nurse practitioners in that, in addition to focusing on clinical practice, they also take on roles related to education, research and consulting.
+With advanced nurse degrees, CNSs mentor and advocate for nurses and patients.

-Clinical nurse leaders (CNLs) coordinate direct care activities, alter plans of care if necessary, and evaluate patient outcomes.
-This relatively new role was created by the American Association of Colleges of Nursing (AACN); to become a CNL, candidates must earn a master’s degree that meets the AACN’s requirements.
+Clinical nurse leaders (CNLs) coordinate direct care activities, alter care plans if necessary and evaluate patient outcomes.
+This relatively new advanced nursing role was created by the American Association of Colleges of Nursing (AACN).3 To become a CNL, candidates must earn a master’s degree that meets the AACN’s requirements.

 9. Pediatric Nurse Practitioner

 Pediatric nurse practitioners specialize in children’s health conditions.
-They provide children and their family members with the tools they need to remain healthy.
+They provide children and their family members with the tools to remain healthy.

 10. Public Health Nurse

 Public health nurses keep communities safe through policy reform and community building.
-They focus on preventing disease, reducing health risks of the populations they serve, and ensuring that underserved and at-risk individuals have access to care.
+They focus on preventing disease, reducing the health risks of the populations they serve and ensuring that underserved and at-risk individuals have access to care.

-Gerontological nurse practitioners work with elderly patients suffering from acute and chronic illnesses.
-They administer memory care to patients and are skilled in end-of-life measures.
+Adult gerontology nurse practitioners* work with elderly patients suffering from acute and chronic illnesses.
+During the pursuit of an advanced degree in nursing, these specialists often learn to administer memory care to patients and are skilled in end-of-life measures.

 13. Health Policy Nurse

-Health policy nurses analyze healthcare laws and regulations, advocate for positive change, and promote healthcare reform.
-Health policy nurses may find positions in healthcare, nonprofit, and government organizations.
+Health policy nurses analyze healthcare laws and regulations, advocate for positive change and promote healthcare reform.
+Health policy nurses with advanced nursing degrees may find positions in healthcare, nonprofit and government organizations.

 Dialysis nurses administer dialysis and medication to patients with kidney disease.
-They also are responsible for educating patients and maintaining patient records.
+They also educate patients and maintain patient records.

 15. Dermatology Nurse

-Dermatology nurses conduct skin exams and diagnose and treat various skin injuries and conditions, such as melanoma, burns, acne, and warts.
-They are also trained in administering cosmetic procedures, such as chemical peels and laser treatments.
+Dermatology nurses conduct skin exams and diagnose and treat various skin injuries and conditions, such as melanoma, burns, acne and warts.
+Advanced nursing degrees can train them in administering cosmetic procedures, such as chemical peels and laser treatments.
 Dermatology nurses teach patients about proper skin care to prevent damage.

 16. Nurse Midwife

-Advanced nursing degrees open doors for nurses in clinical care, education, and leadership.
-If you’re interested in earning an advanced nursing degree, check out the graduate programs offered at the University of St. Augustine for Health Sciences.
+Advanced nursing degrees pave the way for nursing roles in clinical care, education and leadership.
+If you’re interested in earning an advanced nursing degree, check out the graduate programs offered at USAHS.

 **The Nurse Educator role specialty is not available for the DNP program.